bookmebus/cm-market-extra/src/docs/week3-4-core-models-services.md

 # 📚 Week 3-4: Core Models and Services Implementation

 ## 🎯 Overview
-This phase focuses on implementing the core models and services that form the foundation of the Hangmeas Super App, building on top of Spree Commerce.
+This phase focuses on implementing the core models and services that form the foundation of the Hangmeas Super App, building on top of scalable technology.

 ---